Darkhaxxor005/Kaliconfiga/README.md

          4.Updates pips

-         5.Upgrades you total system with new packages of the sources.
+         5.Upgrades your total system with new packages of the sources.

          6.Installs docker inside your system.[This is optional in your want to use it simplily remove # inside docker installtion area and make it executeable.]